This vegan, simple Tomato Chickpea Casserole with Thai Basil is a delicious and healthy, Asian inspired dish, ideal served with rice or quinoa.

 When I opened the package and smelled anise I was a bit surprised, to say the least.
 I thought I was going to make an Italian dish but this herb smelled nothing like basil!
 (By the way, did you know that basil, popularised by Italian cuisine, is believed to be native to India?)!

-The first few times I bought Thai basil it didn’t blow me away in any of the dishes I tentatively added it to.
+The first few times I used Thai basil it didn’t blow me away in any of the dishes I tentatively added it to.
 They were mostly salads and some pasta dishes (I kept thinking Italian).
-So with this dish I took a different approach and created an Asian inspired recipe, using ginger, garlic and coconut oil.
+So with this chickpea recipe I took a different approach and created an Asian inspired recipe, using ginger, garlic and coconut oil.
 As it turned out it was the perfect fit for my Thai basil!

-These Thai Basil Chickpeas in Rich Tomato Sauce are an easy to make, healthy, vegan side dish, which can be enjoyed alongside rice, chicken or fish dishes (here is a selection of hand blenders that might be useful in making this dish).
+This baked chickpeas recipe is an easy to make, nutritious dish which you can enjoy alongside rice, chicken or fish dishes.
 It tastes fantastic with fresh crusty bread too!
-The sourness of the tomatoes is offset with ‘sweeter’ ingredients, including red onion, ginger, coconut oil and the Thai basil itself.
-The Thai basil is added to the dish during cooking (as opposed to being scattered on top after the dish has been cooked, which is the case with many herbs) along with the other ingredients, so the entire dish is infused with a delicate, sweet anise-like flavour.
+The sourness of the tomatoes is offset with ‘sweeter’ ingredients, including red onion, coconut oil and the Thai basil itself.
+I added the Thai basil to the dish during cooking along with the other ingredients.
+As a result, the entire dish is infused with a delicate, sweet anise-like flavour.

-You can make this dish as hot or mild as you like – I used half of a red chilli pepper (without the seeds), so my dish was quite mild, but you can add more heat by using the chilli seeds as well or even using a whole chilli if you like really spicy food!
+You can make this chickpea tomato casserole as hot or mild as you like.
+I used half of a red chilli pepper (without the seeds), so my dish was quite mild.
+But you can add more heat by using the chilli seeds as well or even using a whole chilli if you like really spicy food!

 - 2 bay leaves